Updated: 11 November, 2020

-While third-party software applications such as CPU-Z work well in getting a sense of the parameters you’re already operating on and tweaking them repeatedly to see how far you can push, a bit of good news for AMD Ryzen users is that their own RAM manufacturer has a DRAM calculator that you can use to get a sense of your standard operating values and the best values to overclock your memory module to.
+While third-party software applications such as CPU-Z work well in getting a sense of the parameters you’re already operating on and tweaking them repeatedly to see how far you can push, a bit of good news for AMD Ryzen users is that 1usmus has gone ahead and created a DRAM calculator that you can use to get a sense of your standard operating values and the best values to overclock your memory module to.
 In the layout of the traditional steps, you will need to use the DRAM calculator to check your base values and get a sense of your ideal overclocking values, head into your system’s BIOS to make the necessary tweaks and adjustments, and then start up your device to check your updated performance.

 The Basics of RAM Overclocking

 There are a few things you should know going into the RAM overclocking procedures to have a fundamental sense of the parameters that you will be tweaking and what the base values are expected to be.

 Firstly, know that RAM overclocking is slightly more complex than CPU and GPU overclocking BUT it is notably safer as well because you do not have to fret over overheating systems and rising temperatures as much.
 RAMs produce significantly less heat as compared to the CPU and GPU units.